AdobeDocs/experience-manager-forms-cloud-service.en/help/ms-dynamics-odata-configuration.md

     1. Specify **[!UICONTROL openid]** in the **[!UICONTROL Authorization Scope]** field for authorization process on [!DNL Microsoft Dynamics].

        ![Authentication Settings](assets/dynamics_authentication_settings_new.png)
+ form data model
 1. Click **[!UICONTROL Connect to OAuth]**.
 You are redirected to [!DNL Microsoft Dynamics] login page.
 1. Log in with your [!DNL Microsoft Dynamics] credentials and accept to allow the cloud service configuration to connect to [!DNL Microsoft Dynamics] service.
-It is a one-time task to establish connection between the cloud service and the service.
+It is a one-time task to establi form data model ween the cloud service and the service.

-   You are then redirected to the cloud service configuration page, which displays a message that OData configuration is successfully saved.
+   You are the form data model he cloud service configuration page, which displays a message that OData configuration is successfully saved.

-The MS Dynamics OData Cloud Service (OData Service) cloud service is configured and connected with your Dynamics service.
+The MS Dynamics OData Cloud Service (OData Service) cloud service is configured and connected with your Dynamics service. form data model  form data model

 ## Create form data model {#create-form-data-model}